HomeGuides

 Description

-: this query returns all dataflow instances having myfile1.txt as value of an indexed field that have experienced an error in the last two hours.
+: this query returns all dataflow instances having myfile1.txt as the value of an indexed field that has experienced an error in the last two hours.

 DWQL query: (ACMESERVER[system] OR ACMESERVER[source] OR ACMESERVER[destination] ) AND "last 2 hours"[time]